 International students may work during their study, but usually only part time and only under certain circumstances.
-The rules and conditions for working in New Zealand during study can be viewed at this website: https://tinyurl.com/bdzzmhjv.
+The rules and conditions for working in New Zealand during study can be viewed on the New Zealand Immigration Service website.

 Working in New Zealand after study